 “Ashamed to be part of a society that warehoused this child with special needs and did not suitably educate her.

-“I am mortified that the covered up her sexual abuse without a scintilla of compassion for the emotional damage she suffered.
+“I am mortified that the State Institution for Intellectually Disabled Children covered up her sexual abuse without a scintilla of compassion for the emotional damage she suffered.

 “I am outraged that a criminal organization could kidnap and rape this innocent woman with impunity, knowing full well that she would have nowhere to turn for help.

-“And today, sir, I am revolted that our Chicago Police Department was used as an unwilling pawn in a plot to capture this woman and probably eliminate her.”
+“And today, sir, I am revolted that these heartless mob bastards used our Chicago Police Department as an unwilling pawn in a plot to capture this woman and probably eliminate her.”

-The room filled with undiscernible murmuring as the participants realized that Special Agent Hendon was casting blame on everybody for what happened to Jane.
+The room filled with undiscernible murmuring as the participants realized that Special Agent Hendon was casting blame on everybody for what had happened to Jane.
 All looked nervously at the giant display screen, wondering what the Attorney General's reaction might be.

-“That kind of candor, Special Agent Hendon, is precisely what I need, no, what we all need to hear today.
+“That kind of precise candor, Special Agent Hendon, is what I need, no, what we all need to hear today.
 The overriding issue, I guess, is where we go from here.

 “Carolina, has she satisfied the parameters of the immunity deal we offered to her?”

-“General Landsberg, we have cut forty million-dollar checks to cybersecurity consultants that haven’t yielded one-tenth the insight, information, and elegantly crafted computer code that this woman has just provided.
-I’m guessing that the CIA cybersecurity operation feels the same way as the FBI does, concerning her cooperation.”
+“General Landsberg, we have cut forty million-dollar checks to cybersecurity consultants who haven’t yielded one-tenth the insight, information, and elegantly crafted computer code this woman has just provided.
+I’m guessing that the CIA cybersecurity operation feels the same as the FBI does concerning her cooperation.”

 “We second that assessment, Carolina,” Natasha from the CIA interjected.
-“My nerds are jumping up and down, begging me to hire her right away.”
+“My nerds are jumping up and down, begging me to hire her immediately.”

 Carolina turned to face John Merrick and Veronica Merrick Fieldstone.

-“Mr. Merrick, Mrs. Fieldstone, we will draw up an addendum to our immunity agreement up stating that Ms. Jane Doe 413 has satisfied her part of the arrangement and is free to go.
+“Mr. Merrick, Mrs. Fieldstone, we will draw up an addendum to our immunity agreement stating that Ms. Jane Doe 413 has satisfied her part of the arrangement and is free to go.
 You are free to drive her out of this building, and we will not prosecute her for anything she has disclosed today.

-“However, my view is that this would be a severe danger to your client and the United States of America.
+“However, I believe this would severely harm your client and the United States of America.
 May I elaborate?”

 A Fresh Start